solo-io/gloo/docs/content/operations/debugging_gloo/_index.md

 ## Debugging the data plane

-Gloo is based on Envoy proxy which means there is a lot of [generic Envoy debugging knowledge](https://www.envoyproxy.io/docs/envoy/latest/operations/operations) that is applicable to Gloo.
+Gloo Edge is based on Envoy proxy which means there is a lot of [generic Envoy debugging knowledge](https://www.envoyproxy.io/docs/envoy/latest/operations/operations) that is applicable to Gloo Edge.
 When you find unexpected behaviors with your request handling, here are a few areas to look in Envoy that can aid in debugging.
 Note, we've created some convenience tooling in the `glooctl` CLI tool which is tremendously helpful here.

 ### Dumping Envoy configuration